 Figure 4.9 below describes the percentage of households owning a radio by district.
-65.4% of households in Gatsibo district own a radio.
-The national average for households owning a radio is 60.3% while in urban areas it is 57.7% and in rural areas 60.7%.
+Nyagatare comes first nationwide on this indicator with 69.5%.
+The national average of households owning a radio is 60.3% while in urban areas it is 57.7% and in rural areas 60.7%.